Skip to content

 Layer for Comfort and Cleanliness

-Answer first: Build your bed in layers—protector, breathable sheets, and a season-appropriate duvet—to simplify washing and boost comfort.
+Answer first: Build your bed in layers—protector, breathable sheets, and a season-appropriate duvet—to simplify washing and enhance comfort.

 • Start with a waterproof but breathable protector to block sweat and spills.